Elon Musk unveils his first Los Angeles-area tunnel

 Musk arrived at Tuesday night's event in a Tesla vehicle so equipped, emerging from the car at one end of the tunnel - bathed in green and blue interior lights - as he was cheered by a small, enthusiastic crowd gathered for the presentation.

 Musk created a stir earlier this year by promising free trips through the tunnel once it opened.
-However, no such rides were in the offing on Tuesday night.
-A company message posted online beforehand said tunnel tours "are by invitation only," citing "unbelievably high demand."
+He made good on that promise at Tuesday night's launch party, providing one-way trips to dozens of invited guests and members of the media.

 If successful, the Hawthorne tunnel is envisioned as eventually connecting to a network of other tunnels, yet to be built.

-Last month, the Boring Company scrapped plans for a 2.7-mile segment under a West Los Angeles neighborhood, settling litigation brought by community groups opposed to that project.
+Last month, the Boring Company scrapped plans for a 2.7-mile segment under a West Los Angeles neighbourhood, settling litigation brought by community groups opposed to that project.

 But Musk's company said it was moving ahead with a proposed tunnel across town to connect Dodger Stadium, home of the city's Major League Baseball team, to an existing subway line.